 - The chicken should cook for a little more than 1 hour per pound.
 The chicken is cooked through after about 1 hour, but you must keep going . . . and going, to get the best results.

-The active work time is truly only about five minutes, then you can go about your business while it does its thing in the oven.
+As with many Dutch oven recipes that cook for a while, the active work time is short.
+In this recipe, it’s truly only about five minutes, then you can go about your business while it does its thing in the oven.
 Easy!

 This is what’s left after the whole chicken “fell apart.”
 Do you see how clean the bones are?
 That’s a clue that you’ve done everything correctly.